tarwn/lessthandot-hugo/blogs/content/posts/2012-12-11-update-table-based-on-a.md

 date: 2012-12-11T12:20:00+00:00
 ID: 1849
 excerpt: |
-  This may seem like a simple and basic task but it is a common question asked, “How do I update a column based on a query that has joins in it?”
+  This may seem like a simple and basic task but it is a common question asked, "How do I update a column based on a query that has joins in it?"
   Let's say you have a query such as the one below from AdventureWorks2012.
   SELECT per.LastName
   	,emp.JobTit&hellip;